frozenbanana97/capuchin_geoanalysis/README.md

 ##### Windows

 First make sure you have python 3.8.10 or higher installed on your system, you can download Python [here](https://www.python.org/downloads/).
-Once the instller is downloaded run it and you will be greeted with a window similar to the image below.
+Once the installer is downloaded run it and you will be greeted with a window similar to the image below.
 Ensure to click Add Python to PATH, and then click install now.
 ![Python Installation](https://github.com/frozenbanana97/documentation/blob/master/imgs/Py1_PATH.png)
 Continue with the installation until it is complete.